AnjaliG1999/React-Projects/README.md

 ## Anjali's Cakeshop:

 Hosted online.
 Click <a href="https://anjaliscakes.herokuapp.com/">here</a> to shop tasty and pretty cakes!!
-Signup, login, search cakes, view all cakes, add items in cart, and order your favourite cakes.
+Signup, login, search cakes, view all cakes, add items in cart, order your favourite cakes, and much more.
 Cakeshop for Indore with Cash on Delivery.
 Hosted with heroku, data api used: "https://apibyashu.herokuapp.com/api"